Otann/qmk-layouts/README.md

 - Symbols are needed more frequently than number, so they take same most accessible layer with right thumb
 - Numbers to be typed with one hand, so layer key is also on the left for number layer
   - Home row for most used numbers: 0, 1, 2, 3
+  - Trying a reverse layout, since for some reason it made more sense somehow
 - Don't do any tap-dance or double-function to thumb keys
 - Bonus point: have a dedicated key for switching language

-- Preonic is just extended Planck for smoother learning curve and more confidence with typing passwords
+- Preonic is for experimental ideas
-  - do not put anything essential on the top row
+  - do not put anything essential on the top row, so the whole layout could be ported back to planck
-  - do not rely on muscle memory for the top row

 ### Learning curve